KimboGilda/Diving_into_Git/README.md

 ### diving into git

-This repo serves as a notebook where I am adding various _git related_ stuff I found online.
-My idea was to copying and pasting interesting stuff from online resources and try to reformat them in a meaningful and clear structure.
+- This repo serves as a notebook where I am adding various `git related` stuff I found online.
+- My idea was to _copy_ and _paste_ interesting stuff from online resources and try to reformat them in a meaningful and clear structure.